wunderwuzzi23/wuzzi-chat/README.md

 export GROQ_API_KEY=<your_api_key>
 ```

-You don't need both, just the one you would like to use with the application.

-## Using ollama to run a model locally
+## Using a local Ollama model

-Follow installation instructions on [website](https://ollama.com/)
+Ollama runs entirely locally.
+Follow installation instructions on [Ollama website](https://ollama.com/)
-If you want to use docker and CPU only these commands will get you going:
+If you want to use docker and CPU only these commands will get you going with a small phi3 model.

 ```
 docker pull ollama/ollama